 The Committee is considering, at Stage 1, whether or not the Parliament should agree to the general principles of this Bill and, if so, what improvements could be made to its provisions.
 Written submissions are invited on these issues.

 It is important to note that the Bill does not include provisions that enable Stage 1 scrutiny to revisit the overarching policies established in the Children and Young People Act 2014.
 Scrutiny is specifically focused on the proposed revised approach to information sharing in relation to the named person service and in relation to child’s plans.

 Code of Practice

-The Government intends to consult on a draft the Code of Practice.
+The Government consulted on a draft the Code of Practice.
 The Government has published an illustrative draft of the Code, available here.

 The deadline for receipt of written submissions was 5pm on 25th August 2017 and therefore the call for written submissions is now closed.